goshiphq/goship-cms/content/blog/what-is-supply-chain-visibility-and-why-is-it-important.md

 news: false
 description: Supply chain visibility is the ability to track and trace everything that goes on in the supply chain from manufacturing to the end customer.
-In a current business environment, having visibility enables businesses to have control over their supply chains.
+Having visibility enables businesses to have more control over their supply chains.
 altText: supply chain visibility
 image: images/copy-of-goship-website-image-template-1024-x-768-px-8-.png
 ---